Skip to main content

 Area Agencies on Aging in New Jersey (2026)

-Checked through April 30, 2026.
-County contacts, program names, and state rules can change.
-Confirm details with your county office before you apply.
+Checked through May 29, 2026.
+County contacts, senior center schedules, meal sites, rides, and program rules can change.
+Confirm details with your county office or the official local center before you visit or apply.

 Urgent help in New Jersey

 Call 911 if there is danger, a medical emergency, fire, violence, or another life-threatening problem.
 For a mental health crisis, call or text 988.
 For food, shelter, rent, utility, or local crisis help, call 2-1-1.
-The NJ 211 aging page also points older adults to the statewide ADRC number.
+The NJ 211 aging page can also point older adults to the statewide ADRC number.

 If you suspect abuse, neglect, or exploitation of a vulnerable adult living in the community, contact Adult Protective Services through the county system.
-Start with your county ADRC, or use the state county aging offices page to find the right county contact.
+Start with your county ADRC, or use the state county office list to find the right county contact.

-If your problem is not an emergency but you need help soon, call 1-877-222-3737.
-Say your county, your age, whether you are calling for yourself or someone else, and the main need: food, rides, Medicare, home care, caregiver relief, housing, or safety.
+If the problem is not an emergency but help is needed soon, call 1-877-222-3737.
+Say the county, the person’s age, whether you are calling for yourself or someone else, and the main need.
+Good examples are food, rides, Medicare, home care, caregiver relief, housing, safety, or a nearby senior center.

 Best first steps

-Start with the office that fits the problem.
-New Jersey has many programs, but no single program fixes every issue.
+New Jersey has many programs.
+No single office fixes every problem.
 A county ADRC can help you sort the first call and avoid the wrong form.

 Need Best first step Reality check